FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Introduction

-The core architectural unit of FMA-Net++ is the \textbf{Hierarchical Refinement with Bidirectional Propagation (HRBP)} block.
-Instead of relying on restrictive sliding windows, such as those in FMA-Net~\cite{Youk_2024_CVPR}, or inherently sequential recurrent structures~\cite{chan2021basicvsr, liu2022learning, chan2022basicvsr++}, stacking HRBP blocks enables \emph{sequence-level parallelization} and \emph{hierarchically expands the temporal receptive field} to capture long-range dependencies.
-To handle dynamic exposure for which other methods~\cite{Youk_2024_CVPR, kai2025event, zhang2024blur, xu2024enhancing, chan2022basicvsr++} fail, each HRBP block includes an \textbf{Exposure Time-aware Modulation (ETM)} layer that conditions features on per-frame exposure, producing rich representations in temporal context and exposure information.
-Leveraging these representations, an \textbf{exposure-aware Flow-Guided Dynamic Filtering (FGDF)} module estimates \emph{physically grounded, motion- and exposure-aware joint degradation kernels}.
+The core architectural unit of FMA-Net++ is the \textbf{Hierarchical Refinement with Bidirectional Aggregation (HRBA)} block.
+Instead of relying on restrictive sliding windows, such as those in FMA-Net~\cite{Youk_2024_CVPR}, or inherently sequential recurrent structures~\cite{chan2021basicvsr, liu2022learning, chan2022basicvsr++}, stacking HRBA blocks enables \emph{sequence-level parallelization} and \emph{hierarchically expands the temporal receptive field} to capture long-range dependencies.
+To handle exposure-duration-dependent blur, each HRBA block includes an \textbf{Exposure Time-aware Modulation (ETM)} layer that conditions features on per-frame exposure embeddings, producing representations rich in both temporal context and exposure information.
+Leveraging these representations, an exposure-aware Flow-Guided Dynamic Filtering (FGDF) module estimates \emph{motion- and exposure-aware degradation kernels}.
 Architecturally, we decouple degradation learning from restoration: the former predicts these rich priors, and the latter utilizes them to restore sharp HR frames efficiently, as illustrated in Fig.~\ref{fig:concept}(b).

-To enable realistic and comprehensive evaluation, we construct two new benchmarks, REDS-ME (multi-exposure) and REDS-RE (random-exposure).
-Trained solely on synthetic data, FMA-Net++ achieves state-of-the-art (SOTA) accuracy and temporal consistency on our new benchmarks and the GoPro~\cite{nah2017deep} dataset, outperforming recent methods in both restoration quality and inference speed, and showing strong generalization to challenging real-world videos (see Fig.~\ref{fig:teaser}).
+To systematically evaluate VSRDB under controlled exposure-duration variation, we construct two new benchmarks, REDS-ME (multi-exposure) and REDS-RE (random-exposure).
+Trained solely on synthetic data, FMA-Net++ achieves state-of-the-art accuracy and temporal consistency on our new benchmarks and the GoPro~\cite{nah2017deep} dataset.
+It outperforms recent methods in both restoration quality and inference speed, and we further validate robustness on real-world videos using qualitative results and no-reference metrics (see Fig.~\ref{fig:teaser}).